Same-sex marriage in Arkansas: Jernigan v. Crane

 On July 15, 2013, two lesbian couples filed a federal same-sex marriage lawsuit, Jernigan v.
 Crane, in the U.S. District Court for the Eastern District of Arkansas.
 One plaintiff couple sought a marriage license from Arkansas, while another couple asked to have their New York marriage recognized.
 The lead named defendant was the Pulaski County clerk, being sued in his official capacity for denying marriage licenses, with the other defendants being Governor Mike Beebe and Attorney General McDaniel.
 On January 31, 2014, the county and state defendants filed a motion to dismiss the suit.
 On July 16, 2014, the plaintiffs filed a motion for summary judgment.
 Judge Kristine Baker heard oral arguments on November 20.
 On November 25, Baker ruled for the plaintiffs and stayed her ruling pending appeal.
 Judge Baker found that the state's ban on same-sex marriage violated the plaintiffs' fundamental right to marry, requiring justification under the strict scrutiny standard.
 She also ruled that a ban on same-sex marriage is a form of sex discrimination, which is therefore reviewed under the standard known as heightened scrutiny.
 She rejected the plaintiffs' contention that the ban violated their right to travel and that it constituted discrimination on the basis of sexual orientation.
+Baker wrote:

 Attorney General McDaniel said that before deciding whether to appeal the decision he would confer with Leslie Rutledge, who was due to succeed him as attorney general in January 2015.
 The state filed a notice of appeal in the Eighth Circuit on December 23.
-The Eighth Circuit dismissed the appeal and affirmed the district court's decision on August 11, 2015.
+The Eighth Circuit stayed proceedings on April 29, 2015, pending the Supreme Court's resolution of Obergefell v.
+Hodges.
+Following the Obergefell ruling on June 26, 2015, the Eighth Circuit dismissed the appeal and affirmed the district court's decision on August 11, 2015.

 Frazier-Henson v.
 Walther

 On February 13, 2015, two same-sex couples in "window marriages", married in May 2014 while a state court's order enjoining enforcement of the state's same-sex marriage ban was in force, brought suit in state court seeking to require the state to recognize their marriages.
 They named three state officials as defendants.
 They asked the court to rule on behalf of all same-sex couples married in May.
-State Judge Wendell Griffen ruled on June 9, 2015 that the 541 same-sex marriages conducted between May 9 and May 16 were valid.
+State Judge Wendell Griffen ruled on June 9, 2015 in Frazier-Henson v.
+Walther that the 541 same-sex marriages conducted between May 9 and May 16 were valid.